← Blog

 mkdir -p /opt/immich && cd /opt/immich

-Edit the .env file to set your storage paths and a secure database password:
+Edit .env to set your storage paths and a secure database password:

 nano .env